Copyright basics: Copyright Act, infringement, fair dealing and moral rights

 Copyright literally means the right to copy.
-It is a form of intellectual property that gives the author (e.g., the writer, photographer, programmer, or corporation) an exclusive right to control the use, reproduction, publication, adaptation, translation and performance of the work.
+It is a form of intellectual property that gives the author (for example, the writer, photographer, programmer, or corporation) an exclusive right to control the use, reproduction, publication, adaptation, translation and performance of the work.

-In Canada, copyright is obtained automatically when an original work is created and fixed in a tangible form, such as:
+In Canada, copyright is obtained automatically when an original work is created and fixed in a tangible form, such as a:

 Not everything can be protected by copyright.
 Copyright protects the expression of an idea and not the idea itself.
 In other words, a start-up cannot copyright the idea of a website that matches individuals.
 It can, however, copyright its layout, pictures, and compilation of user information.

 Other items which generally cannot be protected by copyright include:

 - Short phrases and titles

 - Methods (such as a method of teaching or accounting)

 - Works already in the public domain